Prince-m37labs/ShadowAI/README.md

 ## 🔮 Roadmap

-- [ ] Enhanced OCR accuracy for different code themes
+- [ ] Enhanced OCR accuracy for different code themes using Tesseract and EasyOCR
 - [ ] Real-time screen analysis streaming
 - [ ] Integration with more AI models
 - [ ] Advanced Git workflow automation